sajidahw/determine_climate/README.md

 # Determine_Climate: A React based weather app

 This is a React based climate app utilizing REST APIs.
 OpenWeather API is used to pull in weather related data for a location.
 To make it easier for users to enter a location, GeoDB API is used to autocomplete a city's name.
+Whereas, Google Maps API is used to display the location on a map.

 This app was built using the Create React app skeleton.